 Skip to Content

-Eight great day trips in Malta – from Neolithic temples and historic fortified cities to sandy beaches and turquoise bays – all of which you can visit independently by public transport or on a tour.
+Eight great day trips in Malta – from Neolithic temples and historic fortified cities to sandy beaches and turquoise bays – all of which you can visit without a car, either using public transport or on a tour.

 * This site contains affiliate links, where I get a small commission from purchases at no extra cost to you.